-Why Go from Prague to Plzen?
+Getting from Prague to Plzen

+For people who have been to Prague before and want to explore the country then Plzen has a lot going for it.
+Remember that in 2015, Plzen was the European City of Culture.
 Let’s get it out there right now.
 The number one reason for people going from Prague to Plzen is the brewery.
 World famous since 1842 (if you are in Prague then the bar/restaurant U Pinkasu was the first in Prague to serve Pilsner) it’s an absolute magnet for beer lovers.

 Ok, that’s out of the way so what else have we got.
 Well, we have the second largest Cathedral in the country on a beautiful main square and we have the popular Dino Park for kids.
 Location-wise Plzen is halfway between Prague and the Spa town of Karlovy Vary so if you are prepared for a long day you can get from Prague to Plzen for an early lunch/brunch on the square, go on to Karlovy Vary for the afternoon and still be back in Prague for 9pm.
 To the west of the square there’s a small Botanical Garden and to the south of the main square is the Old Jewish Synagogue (opens from April to October).
 May/June is usually the open-air “Metalfest” rock festival and in September you’ll find the International Theatre Festival.